sahithyandev/s2/src/content/docs/theory-of-electricity/11-transient-analysis.md

 ## Frequency Domain

-The frequency domain representation shows how much of a signal exists at each frequency, rather than at each time moment.
-Signals are expressed as a function of frequency, typically using Fourier or Laplace transforms.
-Amplitude and phase vs. frequency are shown, frequency components of complex signals are revealed
+How much of a signal exists at each frequency is analyzed.
+Signals are expressed as a function of frequency, typically using Fourier or [Laplace transforms](/theory-of-electricity/laplace-transform/).
+Amplitude and phase vs. frequency are shown.

 By frequency domain analysis, the following aspects can be more easily understood:
 - How different frequency components are responded to by circuits